How & Where To Use Crazy Pavers?

-It’s stones that have been assembled on the floor in a crazy-look with irregular shaped stones of small, medium and large-sized pieces.
+It’s stones that have been assembled on the floor in a crazy look with irregularly shaped stones of small, medium and large-sized pieces.

-Crazy pavers are also known as flagstones or flagging stones.
+Crazy pavers are also known as flagstones or flagging.

 With its multi-purpose functions, crazy paving can be used for driveways, patios, courtyards, around fire-pits and in many other spaces.

-Crazy paving and it’s unique “randomness” works naturally in retro-styled homes and inspires a pleasant retro feel.
+Crazy paving and its unique “randomness” works naturally in retro-styled homes and inspire a pleasant retro feel.